Topics Map > Software Guides > Audacity

 - Reduce and Residue: select Reduce to filter out noise.
 Use Residue to hear the exact noise that will be filtered out when previewing.

 Listen to the track to determine if the effect worked properly.
-If there is still a lot of background noise or if the audio now sounds strange, undo (Ctrl+Z, Command+Z, or Edit > Undo), and adjust the settings in Step 2 of the Noise Reduction Effect.
-If problems persist, highlight a different portion of the track and retry all the steps.
+If there is still a lot of background noise, or if the audio now sounds strange, undo the effect (Edit > Undo), and adjust the settings in Step 2 of the Noise Reduction Effect.
+If problems persist, try again from the beginning and utilize a different noise profile.

 - Audacity: Information